radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-control-panels.md

 15. Once logged into the Main Control Panel, the user is prompted to select the certificate again.
 This second prompt is to indicate the credentials to be used for the Directory Browser tab (as a REST client to the RadiantOne service).

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – If you log out of the Control Panel, you are redirected to the main login form.
-If you want to be prompted to select your certificate again, you must close and re-open your web browser.**
+>If you log out of the Control Panel, you are redirected to the main login form.
+If you want to be prompted to select your certificate again, you must close and re-open your web browser.

 ### Logging in with Two-factor Authentication

 The Control Panel, as a client to the RadiantOne service, supports two-factor authentication for administrators to log in.
 This is supported through the Custom Authentication Provider framework and supports RSA SecurID and Yubikey token codes by default.
 High-level configuration steps to support two-factor authentication for RadiantOne administrators are outlined below.
 For details on Custom Authentication Providers, see the RadiantOne Custom Authentication Providers Guide.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Two-factor authentication is not required for the RadiantOne super user account (e.g. cn=directory manager).
+>Two-factor authentication is not required for the RadiantOne super user account (e.g. cn=directory manager).
 If a custom authentication provider is enabled for other RadiantOne delegated administrator accounts, the super user account is still able to log into the Control Panel without requiring two-factor authentication.
-This is to prevent complete lockout of server administration.**
+This is to prevent complete lockout of server administration.

 1. Create a custom data source that defines the connection to the web service for credentials validation.